University Dean, K-16 Initiatives

 Previously Ayana was a program analyst working with schools to identify and report on outcomes, along with providing ongoing support and technical assistance to help staff use data effectively.
 Ayana holds a BA from Smith College in Mathematics.

-Brian Donnelly is currently the Deputy Director of the Early College Initiative.
+Brian Donnelly is currently the Director of the Early College Initiative.
 In his previous position as Program Officer, Brian supported the network’s school-college partnerships by engaging leadership and staff in the development of policies and structures that support the early college model.
 Brian began his career as a teacher in Houston, TX with the Jesuit Volunteer Corps where he came to understand the importance of improving educational paths for young people so that they could access college.

 For the past 20 years, Brian has worked as a 6th grade teacher at a Brooklyn parochial school, high school social studies teacher at a Manhattan public school, Lead Project Manager for Social Studies Curriculum at Kaplan K12, and a member of the CUNY ECI team.
 He holds a BA in history from Boston College, an MA in the Teaching of Social Studies from Teachers College, Columbia University, and an MPA with a focus on Program Management from Baruch College